Every year, we get a lot of questions about the difference been the Early Bird Hotel Sale and the General Hotel Sale, and which one is right for you.

 For that reason, we’ve attempted to break it down, and make it as simple as we can.

 - Prepayment for entire stay is required

-- Most rooms require 3-4 nights minimum stay
+- [NEW] All rooms require 4 nights minimum stay

 General Hotel Sale